 - Genetic susceptibility

 - Extreme pressure to maintain low body weight

-Most patients with bulimia nervosa have several of these risk factors and develop symptoms of bulimia nervosa due to multiple causes.
-However, the exact cause is not well established, and many other individuals with similar risk factors are not affected by the disorder.
+Most patients with bulimia nervosa have several of these risk factors and therefore develop symptoms of bulimia nervosa for multiple reasons.
+However, as the exact cause is not well established, it is also common for other individuals with similar risk factors not to be affected by the disorder.